-There are loads of great weekend getaways near Sydney.
-Sydney does have so much to offer – check out my Sydney Highlights and Watsons Bay posts – but it is nice to experience something not so big city and a bit more non-urban Australia.
-Here are the 10 Best Weekend Getaways from Sydney:
+There are loads of great weekend getaways from Sydney.
+The city has so much to offer – like Watsons Bay Sydney– but it is nice to experience something not so big city and a bit more non-urban Australia.
+Why not add a weekend getaway to your Sydney Itinerary?

 Table of Contents